-The Bylaws may be amended by a favorable vote of at least two-thirds (2/3) of the Board of Directors, provided that: the Council of Representatives has had a reasonable opportunity to comment on such proposed changes; and, the Governance and Bylaws Committee has reviewed the proposed changes and notified all Board Directors of such amendments at least thirty (30) days in advance of the meeting.
-The Bylaws may also be amended through mail ballot, electronic mail ballot, or any other electronic means by a majority vote of at least two-thirds (2/3) of the Society's membership.
+The Bylaws may be amended by a favorable vote of at least two-thirds (2/3) of the Board of Directors, provided that: the Component Council has had a reasonable opportunity to comment on proposed changes to Articles XI and XII; and, the Governance and Bylaws Committee has reviewed the proposed changes and notified all Board Directors of such amendments at least thirty (30) days in advance of the meeting.
+The Bylaws may also be amended through mail ballot, electronic mail ballot, or any other electronic means by a majority vote of at least two-thirds (2/3) of the participating members.